Zawaddie/Compromising-Active-Directory-TryHackMe-Module/1.Active Directory Basics/readme.md

 # [1] Active Directory Basics
+While on this room, I assumed the role of the **new IT admin at THM Inc.**  As a first task, I have been asked to review the current domain **"THM.local"** and do some additional configurations.
+I have been given administrative credentials over a pre-configured Domain Controller (DC) to do the tasks.

+To connect to it via RDP, the following credentials are valid:

+**Username	Administrator** >> use **THM\Administrator** as the username to specify you want to log in using the user Administrator on the THM domain.

+**Password	Password321**

+**IP (RDP)	MACHINE_IP**

 ## Task 1:
 A brief explanation that gave me a broad understanding of Microsoft's Active Directory is and why it is important.